The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Taking lithium can make it easier for you to become dehydrated, especially if you have any vomiting or diarrhea, if you are outdoors in the sun, or if you exercise vigorously or sweat more than usual.
-Dehydration can increase some of the side effects of lithium.
+Taking Eskalith can make it easier for you to become dehydrated, especially if you have any vomiting or diarrhea, if you are outdoors in the sun, or if you exercise vigorously or sweat more than usual.
+Dehydration can increase some of the side effects of this medicine.

 Drink extra fluids each day to prevent dehydration.

 It may take up to 3 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not begin to improve after 1 week of treatment.

 If you need surgery, tell the surgeon ahead of time that you are using Eskalith.